What Is EMAC? The State-to-State System Changing How America Responds To Disasters

 Fundamental Mode: The Base State

 If you ever feel lost in Emacs, you can always drop back to fundamental-mode.
-Because of that, no syntax highlighting, no special commands, no magic.
-This is the default state — the most basic mode Emacs offers.
+Practically speaking, this is the default state — the most basic mode Emacs offers.
+This leads to no syntax highlighting, no special commands, no magic.
 Just you and the text.

 It's not where you'll want to work most of the time, but it's useful to know it exists.
 Sometimes you need to escape all the special behavior and just type raw text.
 Fundamental mode is your escape hatch.